Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 And if your keyword doesn’t give you any “People also ask” suggestions, there are always still the Google suggestions at the bottom of the page:

 Especially when creating evergreen content that does not include a publication date, it is always interesting for the reader to know how up-to-date the information is.

 Adding a little editor’s note at the top or bottom of your post can greatly help here.
-It also helps in transparency if you do include a date on your post. (it might look weird if the publication date is newer than the comments below the post).
+It also helps transparency if you include a date on your post. (it might look weird if the publication date is newer than the comments below the post).

-Update the meta-description on your post
+Update the meta description on your post.

-After all your updates to your original post, is the meta-description still up-to-date?
-Maybe it needs a little refresh as well, maybe it can be written a little bit better?
+After all your updates to your original post, is the meta description still up-to-date?
+Maybe it needs a little refresh as well.
+Maybe it can be written a little bit better?
 While a meta-description itself doesn’t help in ranking, it sure does help in the clickthrough rate of your content.

 And a piece of content at position seven that gets more clicks than a post of content at position three in Google sure is a sign for Google that maybe your article needs to go up higher a little bit.

 When updating your post, you might get carried away a little bit, and you start changing things that should be kept the same.
 So to make sure you don’t hurt your ranking, there is one item that you SHOULD NEVER change; the web address or URL of the post.

 If other websites are linking to the original post, you will break those links.
 This will give a bad experience to the readers of that content, but even worse for you, you will lose whatever authority and ranking these websites were passing on to you.